 Generally, the above two policies are configured automatically by Tencent Cloud.
 If you have any problems, please contact us.

 Please transcode the video.
-For detailed directions, please see Processing Video.
+For detailed directions, please see Processing Videos.
 Please make sure that the video codec is H.264 and container format is MP4 or HLS.

 VOD only allows specifying image or text watermarks during transcoding and does not support dynamic watermarking for different viewers.

 Yes.
-For more information, please see media production in the video processing features of VOD.
+For more information, please see video compositing in the video processing features of VOD.